neilenns/node-deepstackai-trigger/README.md

 # DeepStack AI Triggers

-A Docker container that runs [DeepStack AI](https://deepstack.cc/) to process images from a watch folder and then fire web request calls and/or MQTT eventsif the image matches a defined list of triggers.
+A Docker container that runs [DeepStack AI](https://deepstack.cc/) to process images from a watch folder and then fire web request calls, MQTT events, and Telegram messages if the image matches a defined list of triggers.

 This project was heavily inspired by GentlePumpkin's post on [ipcamtalk.com](https://ipcamtalk.com/threads/tool-tutorial-free-ai-person-detection-for-blue-iris.37330/) that triggers BlueIris video survelliance using DeepStack as the motion sensing system.